govindjoshi12/virtual-mannequin/README.md

         Keyframe control panel.

     Arbitrary durations between keyframes (1 Bell and 1 Whistle):
-        I implemented a speed slider which controls how many seconds each keyframe will last for.
+        I implemented a speed slider which controls how many seconds each keyframe will last  p p for.
 In order to accomplish the speed changes, I scale the current time by (1 / speed);
         In this way, the integer portion of the scaled time corrsponds to the correct keyframe.
         -